jstenquist/recipes/_posts/2024-07-22-refrigerator-pickles.markdown

 * 6 cloves of garlic

+* jar of pickle crisp

 **Instructions**

-1. Mix everything but garlic and dill in mixing bowl with whisk.
+1. Whisk vinegar, water, salt and sugar in a mixing bowl until dissolved
 2. Pack 3 pint jars with cut cucumbers.
-I slice them into 6 pieces.
+I slice them into 6 pieces
-3. Add garlic and dill to the jars.
+3. Add garlic and dill to the jars
-4. Cover with lid.
+4. Add 1/8 tsp of pickle crisp to each jar
+5. Fill to the top with the mixed vinegar solution.
-5. Put in refrigerator for 10 days.
+6. Put in refrigerator for 10 days
-6. Enjoy
+7. Enjoy